cyinnove/logify/README.md

 Contributions are welcome!
 Please feel free to submit a pull request or open an issue if you have any suggestions or bug reports.

-## Contributors

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-This README file provides a basic overview of the logging tool, its features, installation, and usage.
-It also includes information on log levels, the Singleton pattern, and contributing guidelines.